 What are the effects of drugs?

-Stimulants make you feel like you have lots of energy and confidence.
+Stimulants make you feel alert and like you have lots of energy and confidence.
+However, they can put pressure on your heart and there is a risk of heart failure.
 They include cocaine, speed, ecstasy, and mephedrone.

-Hallucinogens can make you view reality in distorted way and sometimes cause vivid hallucinations.
+Hallucinogens can make you view reality in a distorted way - your sense of movement and time can speed up or slow down and you might see vivid distortions, illusions or hallucinations (seeing things that are there).
 They include LSD and magic mushrooms.

 In addition to these 3 broad categories, each particular drug has its own specific effects and risks,

 Some drugs are quite new and their harms may not yet be fully known.
 Sometimes drugs don’t contain what you think they do, for example, PMA and mephedrone have been sold as MDMA/ecstasy.
 Information on the known effects of drugs is available in the A-Z of drugs.